 Advanced Placement (AP) courses are college-level courses approved by the College Board and subject to syllabus review every three to five years.
 Students who register for AP courses are required to take the AP Exam in May.
 The College Board sets the exam schedule and fee.
 The School Counseling Department and the teacher of the AP course will provide specific information on AP course registration, exam date, and fee to the student.
-All AP exam fees must be paid by October 1st.
+All AP exam fees must be paid by December 1st.
+Students taking 5 or more AP courses must receive parents/guardian permission.